 There is an ancient Chinese belief that an invisible, unbreakable red thread connects all those who are destined to be together.
 From The Red Thread by Grace Lin

 November is National Adoption Awareness Month.
-To celebrate, I offer a multicultural adoption picture book, chapter book and young adult list for kids and teens.
-There is a subtle thread that tie some of these books together.
+To celebrate, I offer a multicultural adoption picture book, middle grade, and young adult list for kids and teens.
+There is a subtle thread that ties some of these books together.
 It’s the bridge from Asia to America through adoption.

 When kids are placed into loving families that do not reflect their face in the mirror, there comes a time, as part of growing up, where these kids can have an identity crisis and a hunger to know more about their past.
 There’s another thread as well about the power of love to bind a family together.
 I hope these books will comfort by showing that they are not alone.